The Entire History of You: Casting and filming

 The grain's interface for accessing memories was designed to resemble tree rings.

 Brian Welsh was hired as director, based on the recommendation of producer Barney Reisz.
 Welsh had little industry experience; he focused on Toby's performance and the exploration of jealousy.
 Scenes were filmed with different intonations and improvisation.
 Toby Kebbell stars as Liam Foxwell, while Jodie Whittaker was cast as his wife Ffion.
 She was hired immediately following her audition.
 Casting director Shaheen Baig commented that the pair are similar actors, as both are "very emotionally open" but "subtle and complex".
 Between takes, Kebbell would remain focused and the two were given notes privately by Welsh, so they each did not know how the other was going to act.

 The memory technology is known as a grain as it is the size of a grain of rice.
 The characters control it with a small circular remote that the crew called a "pebble".
 Production designer Joel Collins designed the grain app to resemble tree rings.
 To distance the episode from science fiction, Collins used materials like stone, wood and metal.
 The episode is set in 2050 and has a "mid-century" feel based on 1950.
 It uses point-of-view shots to show the characters' memories.

 The sex scene between Liam and Ffion was originally conceived as the characters having sex while watching an earlier sexual encounter on the bedroom television.
 Due to logistical difficulties, the characters instead watch the footage replayed in their pupils, which have the visual effect of being "milked out".
 Brooker describes the scene as feeling "downright haunting", whereas the first incarnation was "amusing and a bit sad".

 During post-production, the creators grew concerned that a certain combination of takes led Liam to be deemed unlikable.
-Subsequently, the final edit was altered to a focus on a side of Liam that was considered funnier.
+Subsequently, the final edit was altered to focus on a side of Liam that was considered funnier.